abodh/LinDistRestoration/docs/installation/installation.md

 conda activate ldrestoration
 ```
 You can then install necessary libraries in this environment to maintain consistency within the same package and avoid any version conflict of the dependent packages with other installations.

-# Installing LinDistRestoration
-Please review different installation methods shown in the left tab *after* you have successfully created an environment for installing the package.
-Currently, we only support installation via GitHub and will soon release the first version to make the installation possible via pip.

-# Installing solvers:
-We have also provided installation guides for different opensource or commercial solvers.
-You may choose to install and use other solvers as well.
-The current version of ldrestoration is tested on the following solvers:

-- Gurobi 10.0.0